alharrison/ssh_mlkem_draft/draft-harrison-mlkem-ssh.md

 # IANA Considerations

-IANA is requested to register new method names "ml-kem-512-sha256", "ml-kem-768-sha256", "ml-kem-1024-sha384", and to be registered by IANA in the "Key Exchange Method Names" registry for SSH [IANA-SSH] with a reference field to this RFC and the "OK to implment" field of "May".
+IANA is requested to register new method names "ml-kem-512-sha256", "ml-kem-768-sha256", "ml-kem-1024-sha384", and to be registered by IANA in the "Key Exchange Method Names" registry for SSH [IANA-SSH] with a reference field to this RFC and the "OK to implement" field of "May".

 --- back